ELEKTRONN/ELEKTRONN2/docs/intro_nn.rst

 Learning rate
 ^^^^^^^^^^^^^

-* The learning rate should be as large as possible at the beginning of the training and decrease gradually or in steps (optimally always after the loss has plateaued for some time).
+The learning rate should be as large as possible at the beginning of the training and decrease gradually or in steps (optimally always after the loss has plateaued for some time).
-* A "learning rate as large as possible" means the following: since the gradient is only a linear approximation, the loss decreases only along a small step size on the gradient and goes up again for larger steps (very quickly).
+"As large as possible" here means the following: since the gradient is only a linear approximation, the loss decreases only along a small step size on the gradient and goes up again for larger steps (very quickly).
 Thus by setting a fixed learning rate, some update steps may in fact lead to an increase of the loss if they are too large.
 The learning rate should be so large that **most** of the updates decrease the loss but large enough that a few steps lead to increases - because then you know that a greater learning rate would not be possible.
 The training pipeline creates a plot with the per-step changes of the loss.

-* The learning rate depends on the NN architecture and the batch size:
+The learning rate depends on the NN architecture and the batch size:

-  - Deeper nets commonly require smaller learning rates.
+* Deeper nets commonly require smaller learning rates.
-  - Larger batches can go with larger learning rates (there is less noise in the gradients).
+* Larger batches can go with larger learning rates (there is less noise in the gradients).

 .. _momentum: